 The Service Coordinator is responsible for follow-up regarding services or unmet needs by telephone or email within two (2) business days of acceptance by the IRC of an SRI excluding a death.
-If the individual's residence or service location is outside of the District of Columbia metro area, the person lives independently or with a family (natural home), or if there are extraordinary circumstances such as severe weather, the on-site visit does not apply.
-In the event of an exception, the Service Coordinator makes contact via the telephone or email also within two (2) business days.
 Follow-up is documented in the notes section of the individual's record in MCIS.

 Deaths are reported as SRIs in accordance with the Incident Management and Enforcement Procedure and the Mortality Reporting Procedure.
 When a death occurs, the reporter immediately notifies the DDA Service Coordinator during business hours and the Duty Officer after hours.
 An incident report is also completed by the end of the next business day.
-The Director of Quality Management Division and the Mortality Review Coordinator assess the circumstances around the death and determines the need for immediate follow-up.
+The Deputy Director of Quality Assurance and Performance Management Administration (QAPMA) and the Mortality Review Coordinator assess the circumstances around the death and determine the need for immediate follow-up.
 Sudden or unexpected deaths may result in a desk review by a Health and Wellness Specialist and/or an on-site visit by the Mortality Review Coordinator, Duty Officer, or other assigned staff.